PrincetonUniversity/BrainPipe/README.md

 	* inputdictionary and params need to be changed for each brain
 	* the function lightsheet.tools.utils.directorydeterminer.directorydeterminer *REQUIRES MODIFICATION* for both your local machine and cluster.
 This function handles different paths to the same file server.
 	* generally the process is using a local machine, run step 0 (be sure that files are saved *BEFORE( running this step) to generate a folder where data will be stored
-	* then using the cluster's headnode (in the new folder's lightsheet directory generated from the previous step) submit the batch job: sbatch sub_main_tracing.sh
+	* then using the cluster's headnode (in the new folder's lightsheet directory generated from the previous step) submit the batch job: sbatch sub_registration.sh

 * tools: convert 3D STP stack to 2D representation based on colouring
   * imageprocessing: